Pteranodontia: Locomotion

 Similar to other pterosaurs, pteranodontian are considered to have been skilled fliers as well as adept at moving on the ground.
 Evidence from footprints shows that most pterosaurs did not sprawl their limbs to a large degree, as in modern reptiles, but rather held the limbs relatively erect when walking, like dinosaurs.
 Footprints of pteranodontians are still unknown, but it is likely that they also walked erect.
 Among pterosaurs, pteranodontians had unusually uneven limb proportions, with the forelimbs much larger and longer than the hind limbs.
 This would likely have required them to use unique modes of locomotion when on the ground compared to other pterosaurs.
-Most pteranodontians like Pteranodon flew like modern day albatrosses, which consists of flying very long distances and rarely flapping.
+Most pteranodontians like Pteranodon flew like modern day albatrosses, which consists of flying very long distances and rarely flapping, though they were thermal soarers like continental flyers rather than dynamic soarers like most seabirds.

-"Wyomingopteryx"

-The name "Wyomingopteryx" appears in a painting of Morrison prehistoric animals by Robert Bakker.
-However, this binomen is a nomen nudum, and it is possible that Bakker may have intended to coin "Wyomingopteryx" for the Istiodactylus-like specimen TATE 5999 because that specimen is found in Wyoming.